Skip to main content

 Within this collection at BMC Pediatrics, we are interested in attracting a wide range of submissions which focus on prematurity and the microbiome.
 We are interested in evidence pertaining to both maternal and neonatal microbiota as well as exploring the neurological outcomes associated with neonatal microbiota.

-Understanding the neurological outcomes associated with neonatal microbiota, including the brain-gut axis - the collection welcomes research relating to the bidirectional communication axis between the microbiota, the gut and the brain, especially in regards to neurodevelopment and health outcomes.
+Understanding the neurological outcomes associated with neonatal microbiota, including the brain-gut axis - the collection welcomed research relating to the bidirectional communication axis between the microbiota, the gut and the brain, especially in regards to neurodevelopment and health outcomes.

 Opportunities for microbiome modulation in prematurity outcomes - as the microbiome changes significantly following birth, it has been frequently proposed that this is a vital time in which to modulate the early microbiota via probiotics, prebiotics and postbiotics in order to promote health.
-The collection welcomes submissions relating to microbiome modulation in association with prematurity outcomes.
+The collection welcomed submissions relating to microbiome modulation in association with prematurity outcomes.

-Given that this is an important and rapidly growing field of research, BMC Pediatrics welcomes submissions that include primary research, review papers, and other studies contributing to the knowledge base of microbiome associated with prematurity, presenting evidence from cutting edge studies advancing our understanding of the maternal biome, neonatal microbiota and microbiome modulation.
+Given that this is an important and rapidly growing field of research, BMC Pediatrics welcomed submissions that include primary research, review papers, and other studies contributing to the knowledge base of microbiome associated with prematurity, presenting evidence from cutting edge studies advancing our understanding of the maternal biome, neonatal microbiota and microbiome modulation.

 Image credit: ondrooo/stock.adobe.com